lucasvegalv/lucasvegalv/README.md

 <h3 align="left">About me:</h3>

-- 🔭 I am a 20 year old guy from **Buenos Aires, Argentina** interested in all the opportunities that the intersection between **people, business and technology** offers us!
+- 🔭 I am a 20 year old guy from **Buenos Aires, Argentina** passionate about all the opportunities that the intersection between **people, business and technology** offers us!

-- 🌱 I’m in love with the power of **data** in order to make better decisions and develop better and more customer centric products!
-For this, I'm learning and practicing with some technologies like Python, SQL and Tableau.
+- 📊 More specifically, the power of **data** blows my mind.
+Its power and all the potential to make better decisions and develop better and more customer centric products is huge!

+-⚡Currently, I'm working at **Nocnoc** as a CX Analyst in the retention team where we analyse our customer cancellations in order to understand what happened, why it happenedand and how can we improve.
+Also.
+I'm studying **Software Engineering** at UADE.

-- ⚡ In my free time I like to learn about other areas like product management, startups, productivity, leadership, etc. so I can have a broad vision about tech products and teams :).
-I also like to train, listen to some music and, of course, relax and spend some time with friends :)
+- 🌱 In my free time I like to learn about other topics like **product**, **startups**, **mindset**, **leadership**, etc. I also like to train, listen to some music and, of course, relax and spend some time with friends :)

 <h3 align="left">Connect with me:</h3>
 <p align="left">